Jobs of Tomorrow Scholarships - applications now open

 You will be notified of the status of your application by SMS or email.

 The first 6,250 students to successfully apply in each calendar year will be offered a scholarship.

 When am I paid my Jobs of Tomorrow Scholarship?

 A Jobs of Tomorrow Scholarship is worth $1000 and is paid in two instalments.

 You will be paid the first $500 instalment once you have successfully applied and your training provider confirms that you have commenced training.
 You will be paid the remaining $500 when your training provider confirms that you have successfully completed the qualification.
 It may take up to 8 weeks for your training provider to confirm your commencement and/or completion.

 If you've received a Jobs of Tomorrow Scholarship, you may benefit from opportunities offered by Jobs of Tomorrow industry partners while undertaking your training.
-You can benefit from additional opportunities they may offer such as mentoring, networking and work placements.

 Our industry partners are committed to helping develop the next generation of talented STEM professionals and tradespeople.
 Current partners include: